ringcentral/integration-blog/_posts/2019-06-24-logging-call-into-your-service-with-ringcentral-embeddable.md

 }, '*');
 ```

-After registered, we can get a `Log to TestService` button in calls page, and `Auto log calls` setting in settings page:
+After registration, we can get a `Log to TestService` button in calls page, and `Auto log calls` setting in settings page:

 ![RingCentral Embeddable log to service](https://user-images.githubusercontent.com/7036536/48827686-d1814a00-eda8-11e8-81e4-2b48b1df2bcc.png)